sebastiansokolowski/health-care-watch/README.md

 ![image](https://github.com/sebastiansokolowski/mHealth-Guard/blob/master/mobile/src/main/res/mipmap-xxxhdpi/ic_launcher.png)

 Mobile Health Guard is an Android app to monitoring your health in the real time using sensors from a smartwatch.
-The app analyzes recaived data to predict:
+The app analyzes received data to predict:
-- heart rate anomally
+- heart rate anomaly
 - fall
-- epilepsy attack
+- convulsions

 When a health event has been found the app can:
 - send an SMS to selected contacts with the user's location